artemy-bakulin/ipage/README.md

 Specifies separator in expression file, the default is tab.

+**-e_sep** number of column with values

+Specifies number of column with required stability values (zero-based numbering), by default 1.

 **-i** database index file

 Should be specified again to access the right vectorized data storage file.